Manaslu Circuit Trek - 15 Days

 • Accommodation3-star Accommodation in Kathmandu,Teahouse during the trek

-Manaslu Circuit Trek starts with a drive to Soti Khola.
-Next, the trekking trail takes you through many of the Gorkha region‘s ethnic villages and settlements each presenting breathtaking views of the Manaslu and Ganesh ranges.
-The valley is home to two major ethnic groups the Nubri and the Tsum people.
+Mount Manaslu Trek starts with a scenic drive to Machha Khola.
+Next, the trekking trail takes you through many of the Gorkha region‘s ethnic villages and settlements each presenting breathtaking views of the Manaslu range.
+The valley is home to two major ethnic groups, the Nubri and the Tsum people.
 Manaslu trekkers can enjoy the cultural ethos of the Gurung, Bhutia, and Sherpa populace.

 A beautiful natural landscape embedded with trans-Himalayan woods.
 The Himalayan ambiance is difficult to find anywhere else.
 The Manaslu Circuit Trek is a gorgeous journey that is perfectly in tune.
 Moreover, the trek is famous for its aesthetically pleasing attributes and soul-lifting charisma.
 It is a journey that you do not want to miss out on!